Nceptioj/ThunderMaps-DataFeeds/README.md

  # Checks to see if the event happens today and appears over 40 degrees, is visible
 if ((occured_on.day == time_now.day) & (maximum_elevation > 40)):
 ```

-There are some other examples in the Examples folder which may help.

 ### Thundermaps module